mcburton/writing/chapter-one-digital-humanities.markdown

 	[hockey 2004, 1986 - code is the new latin?
 This is an endless debate] [the praxis program]
-	[joula 2008 scholarship in HC languished b/c traditional humanities lack incentive]
+	[joula 2008 scholarship in HC languished b/c traditional humanities lack incentive] [Kirschenbaum 201?
+Hello worlds]

+### Humanists do it better: The Humanist Mystique
+	[Unsworth quote on humanists are better builders] [borgman calling for DH on infrastructure building] [steve jobs typography example & liberal arts]

 ## The revolution will not be peer-reviewed: Scholarship & Dissemination